artturipa/myblog/monthly_tips/blog.md

 ### UI Action Visibility exists

-Table ** ** provides a simple way to configure which UI Actions are shown in a view.
+Table **sys_ui_action_view** provides a simple way to configure which UI Actions are shown in a view.
 You need to do the record to same scope where the UI Action in question is.
+And to find out the right UI Action, one can find the sys_id with browser's developer tools in page DOM.
+Sys_id of the UI Action is the **gsft_id** attribute of the corresponding **&lt;button&gt;** -element

 ### Monitor user transactions that happen in workspace